-The most important stage is to have essentially all nitrogen on the field by the time the growing point differentiates during Feekes growth stage 5 (see page 2).
+The most important stage is to have essentially all nitrogen on the field and in the root zone by the time the growing point differentiates during Feekes growth stage 5 (see page 2).
 Kansas wheat research as well as other states' research suggests that substantial declines in yield potential may occur if all or even a portion of topdress N is delayed after this stage.